Where to turn for financial support

 Scottish Welfare Fund

 The Scottish Welfare Fund helps families and people who are on low incomes.
-They can provide information on different grants like a Crisis Grant, Self-Isolation Support Grant or Community Care Grant.
+It can provide information on different grants like a Crisis Grant, Self-Isolation Support Grant or Community Care Grant.

 Help with benefits